IM-Deane/historical-figures/README.md

 # Version History:

+_Version 1.0.6:_

+Added a loading state using Redux's built-in _isLoading_.
+I've called this feature when the user performs longer async actions (initial page load, searching for posts, clickling on pagination, etc. ).

+Users prefer visual feedback and so this will hopefully improve the overall UX.

 _Version 1.0.5:_

 Implemented pagination feature.
-The app will now only display a limited amount of posts when making a fetch request.
+The app will now only get and display a limited amount of posts when making a fetch request.
 I set the limit to 8 posts per page.
 Unfortunately, the app only has 5 posts for now.
 So i'll have to do more indepth testing later.

 _Version 1.0.4:_